 8 days: Inca Discovery

-Exploring the Inca Trail, Machu Picchu, Ollantaytambo and Cusco.
+Join the G Adventures Inca Trail, and explore this iconic trail to Machu Picchu, whilst also seeing Ollantaytambo and Cusco.
 If you only have one week off work then this trip shows the highlights of Peru.
 Prices start from €1049.

 11 days: Explore Machu Picchu & The Amazon River

-If you have less than 2 weeks this tour takes you into the Amazon from the Peruvian gateway of Iquitos.
+If you have less than 2 weeks the G Adventures Machu Picchu and the Amazon tour takes you into the Amazon from the Peruvian gateway of Iquitos.
 Start in Lima, fly to Cusco, see Machu Picchu, and the Sacred Valley, before flying to Iquitos to explore the Pacaya Samiria reserve and the Amazon.
 Prices start from €1599.

 11 days: Bolivia Discovery